klasleino/fast-geometric-projections/README.md

 ### Installation

-A Conda environment is included in the `fgp_environment.yml`.
+A Conda environment is included in `fgp_environment.yml`.
 You can install the environment with the following command:

 ```
 conda env create -f fgp_environment.yml